About

 Akayla Gardner is a White House correspondent for Bloomberg News based in Washington D.C.

 She follows the president and vice president around the country and the globe with a focus on telling stories about politics, policy, and the economy.
+She also authors a weekly newsletter, "Washington Edition: Inside the White House."

+In 2024, she was a National Press Foundation Paul Miller Washington Reporting Fellow.
 Before joining Bloomberg, Gardner interned with CNN in Washington D.C. and NBC News' TODAY Show in New York.

 Gardner is the daughter of Jamaican immigrants and a Maryland native.